-- 1. The CRRDA will utilise an urban design review panel to undertake detailed design review of significant development applications in the PDA, and those that require consideration of superior design outcomes, to ensure high-quality urban design and promotion of design excellence. - 2.
-The CRRDA will operate, manage, and update the DNA digital model, including detailed representations of existing and approved built form.
+- 1. The MEDQ (or its delegate), will utilise an urban design review panel76 to undertake detailed design review of significant PDA development applications, and those that require consideration of superior design outcomes, to ensure high-quality urban design and promotion of design excellence. - 2.
+The MEDQ (or its delegate), will operate, manage, and update the DNA digital model, including detailed representations of existing and approved built form.
 In consultation with applicants, the assessment manager may request the provision of a 3D model in a specified compatible format, to assist in the assessment and communication of development in the PDA.